flutter/uxr/nav2-usability/comparative-analysis/README.md

 Authors of the abovementioned packages shared their feedback on the analysis via email and Github [comments](https://github.com/flutter/uxr/issues/13).
 We appreciate your contributions.

 ## This is a living document
 This analysis is not final, and this page is meant to be a living document.
 Please feel free to add or edit content by opening a pull request.

-## What's Next
-Our immediate next step in the [Navigator 2.0 API Usability Research](https://github.com/flutter/uxr/wiki/Navigator-2.0-API-Usability-Research) is to conduct a more detailed evaluation ([#7](https://github.com/flutter/uxr/issues/7)) of usability benefits and disadvantages based on code snippets ([#9](https://github.com/flutter/uxr/issues/9)) provided by package authors based on the finalized navigator scenarios in [#4](https://github.com/flutter/uxr/issues/4).
-We have about 5 authors who expressed interest so far to participate in the next round and contribute code snippets for the usability evaluation.
-We will share a more detailed plan here: [#9](https://github.com/flutter/uxr/issues/9)